Louise Cardoso: Career

 Having been educated at Teatro O Tablado under the direction of Maria Clara Machado, she participated in various award-winning productions.
 She would later also teach theatre there for 12 years.
-Among the productions she acted in, they include A Mente Capta, written by Mauro Rasi and directed by Wolf Maia, the Tennessee Williams play A Streetcar Named Desire directed by Maurice Vaneau, Fulaninha e Dona Coisa, by Noemi Marinho, and directed by Marco Nanini, and Velha é a Mãe, directed by João Fonseca and screenplay by Fábio Porchat.
+Among the productions she acted in, they include A Mente Capta, written by Mauro Rasi and directed by Wolf Maya, the Tennessee Williams play A Streetcar Named Desire directed by Maurice Vaneau, Fulaninha e Dona Coisa, by Noemi Marinho, and directed by Marco Nanini, and Velha é a Mãe, directed by João Fonseca and screenplay by Fábio Porchat.
 She has also acted in various telenovelas, such as Cambalacho, Força de um Desejo, Como uma Onda, Páginas da Vida, Sangue Bom and Além do Tempo.
 Her greatest success, however, was with TV Pirata, where she played various humorous personalities.

 Cardoso began to be responsible for productions at local theatres, where her productions started to gain popularity.
 She went on to wholly dedicate herself to theatre, where she came upon the Teatro Tabulado and began taking classes with Machado.
 In 1975, Cardoso took a role in O Dragão, directed by Machado, playing the role of a cat in the play.
 The piece was translated by Maria Julieta, a daughter of Carlos Drummond de Andrade.
 Cardoso won an award for new actress for the production.

 After Machado became sick, Cardoso became the new educator at the theatre and taught many notable students, including Drica Moraes, Malu Mader, Luís Carlos Tourinho, Maria Padilha, Lúcia Veríssimo, and Patrícia Pillar.
 In 1976, she left the theatre to participate in Asdrúbal Trouxe o Trombone and work with Ziembinski.
 They became known for their work O Quarteto, which became controversial for the romantic and sexual scenes between the young Cardoso and much older Ziembinski.

 In 1976, she also worked in A Gata Borralheira, by Machado and directed by Maia.
 The title character was played by Lucélia Santos.
 In 1979, she acted in A Feira Livre, a play by Plínio Marcos and directed by Emiliano Queiroz, with choreography by Graciela Figueroa.
 Cardoso was invited by Marco Nanini to take part in Fulaninha and Dona Coisa and ended up becoming one of the producers of the show.
 It was the first play that she produced, and the theatre played productions of the show for three years.

 She celebrated her 30 years in theatre with a rendition of the Bertolt Brecht play Mother Courage and Her Children.
 There was an installation of the performance in Rio de Janeiro and Brasília, as well as at the Festival de Curitiba.
 She helped to debut the play O Que é Que Ele Tem in 2018 after reading and coming to really like the book the play is based on.

 The book, released in 2016, tells the story of singer Olivia Byington and her son, João, who was born with Apert syndrome.
 The play includes music by Byington.
 O Que é Que Ele Tem was the first monologue by the Cardoso.